-Part of Campo dei Miracoli (the Field of Miracles), the Cathedral of Santa Maria Assunta, or the Duomo di Pisa, is a masterpiece of the Romanesque style, representing the tangible proof of the prestige and wealth achieved by the Maritime Republic of Pisa at its height.
+Located in the famous Piazza dei Miracoli (Square of Miracles), between the Baptistery of San Giovanni and the Leaning Tower of Pisa, the Cathedral of Santa Maria Assunta, or Duomo di Pisa, is a masterpiece of the Romanesque style, representing the tangible proof of the prestige and wealth achieved by the Maritime Republic of Pisa at its height.

-The building of Pisa Cathedral was started in 1064 by the architect Buscheto, at the same time with the reconstruction of the Basilica of Saint Mark, in Venice, as part of the race between the two maritime republics to create the most beautiful and sumptuous place of worship.
-The cathedral was consecrated with great pomp on September 26th 1118 by Pope Gelasius II.
+The construction of the Pisa Cathedral was started in 1064 by the architect Buscheto, at the same time with the reconstruction of the Basilica of Saint Mark, in Venice, as part of the race between the two maritime republics to create the most beautiful and sumptuous place of worship.
+The Cathedral was consecrated with great pomp on September 26th, 1118, by Pope Gelasius II.

-In the first half of the 12th century, the cathedral was enlarged under the direction of architect Rainaldo.
+In the first half of the 12th century, the Cathedral was enlarged under the direction of architect Rainaldo.
 He designed a new facade, built by the sculptors Guglielmo and Biduino.
-The work ended in 1180, as documented by the date on the bronze knockers made by Bonanno Pisano for the main door.
+The work was completed in 1180, as documented by the date on the bronze knockers made by Bonanno Pisano for the main door.

-The exterior of the cathedral is decorated in alternating grey and white stripes of Arab influence.
-The facade, decorated with colored marble inserts, was built by the architect Rainaldo.
+The exterior of the Cathedral is made of alternating grey and white stripes of Arab influence.
+The facade is decorated with colored marble inserts.

-The interior is divided at the front into a central nave flanked by two side aisles on either side, with the transept and apse in three naves.
+The interior, covered with black and white marble, has five naves delimited by monolithic columns of gray marble and Corinthian capitals.
 The wooden ceiling, painted and decorated with gold leaf, was built in the 17th century by Domenico and Bartolomeo Atticciati.

-The 27 paintings that cover the tribune behind the high altar, depicting episodes of the Old Testament and of the life of Christ, were executed between the 16th and 17th centuries by the major Tuscan painters.
+The 27 paintings that cover the tribune behind the high altar, depicting episodes of the Old Testament and the life of Christ, were executed between the 16th and 17th centuries by the greatest Tuscan painters.

-Among the other paintings housed by the church, we could mention the Madonna delle Grazie with Saints by Andrea del Sarto, the Madonna enthroned and Saints by Perin del Vaga, the Disputa del Sacramento by Francesco Vanni, the Cross with Saints by Giovanni Battista Paggi and Madonna with Child attributed to Berlinghiero Berlinghieri.
+Among the other paintings housed inside the church, we could mention the Madonna delle Grazie with Saints by Andrea del Sarto, the Madonna enthroned and Saints by Perin del Vaga, the Disputation of the Holy Sacrament by Francesco Vanni, the Cross with Saints by Giovanni Battista Paggi, and Madonna with Child attributed to Berlinghiero Berlinghieri.

 HOW TO GET THERE

-Pisa Centrale Train Station is about 2 kilometers away, and the nearest bus station is in Via C. Matilde 62, about 200 meters away from the cathedral, on the bus line E03 and 21.
+Pisa Centrale railway station is located about 2 kilometers away from the Cathedral, and the nearest bus stop is in Via Contessa Matilde 62, about 200 meters away from the church, on the bus Lines 21 and Navetta E.